We are Readers!

 Reading in EYFS and KS1

-At St Martin’s we follow the ‘Read Write Inc’ phonics programme.
+Children in Reception and KS1 follow the ‘Read Write Inc’ phonics programme.
 This offers a lively, vigorous approach to learning synthetic phonics.
 We place great emphasis on children mastering phonics in year Reception and year 1 to enable them to become skilful readers.
 Through a fast paced and rigorously assessed

 approach children are exposed to a phonics curriculum